Stony Brook Medicine

 - Good oral hygiene practices, including brushing, flossing, and using antimicrobial mouthwash, are important for long-term success.

-Implant-supported bridges offer numerous benefits, including improved aesthetics, stability, and function compared to traditional bridges or removable dentures.
-With proper care and maintenance, an implant-supported bridge can provide long-lasting and natural-looking results, enhancing both oral health and quality of life.
-If you are considering implant treatment, it's important to consult with a qualified dental professional to determine the best treatment plan for your individual needs.
+All-on-8 dental implants offer several advantages over traditional removable dentures, including improved stability, function, and aesthetics.
+With proper care and maintenance, an All-on-8 dental implant restoration can provide long-lasting and natural-looking results, enhancing both oral health and quality of life.
+If you are considering All-on-8 dental implant treatment, it's important to consult with a qualified dental professional to determine the best treatment plan for your individual needs.